Allston Street station: History

 Streetcar service began when the section from Packards Corner to Chestnut Hill Avenue opened on May 26, 1900, connecting previously opened trackage to the east and west.
 Until 1983, the station had narrow platforms; the inbound platform had only a curb to separate passengers from the southbound travel lanes.
 While the line was shut down for track replacement from July 30 to September 10, 1983, the station was rebuilt with low walls to separate passengers from traffic.

 Track work in 2018–19, which included replacement of platform edges at several stops (not including Allston Street), triggered requirements for accessibility modifications at those stops.
 Planning for modifications to five B Branch stops began in 2021.
 In 2024, Allston Street and the other remaining non-accessible B Branch stops were added to the project.
 The stops at Allston Street and nearby are to be consolidated into a single station due to their proximity and a steep grade south of Warren Street.
-As of May 2025, the MBTA expects to issue the $74 million design-build contract in late 2025, with construction lasting from spring 2026 to mid-2027.
+As of July 2026, the MBTA expects to issue the $73 million design-build contract in August 2026, with construction lasting from mid-2027 to late 2028.